Updated: Aug 3, 2021

 What is CBD?

 CBD is the abbreviation for Cannabidiol.
 CBD/cannabidiol is one of several compounds in cannabis which are called cannabinoids.
 The two most abundant cannabinoids in cannabis are THC (tetrahydrocannabinol) and CBD (cannabidiol).
-CBD is the cannabinoid with all the medical/healing properties.
+CBD is the cannabinoid with all the beneficial properties.
 THC is the psychoactive cannabinoid responsible for the marijuana “High” feeling.
 By using the CBD component of this plant alone, we can experience the benefits without the psychoactive properties or breaking any federal laws.
 Making it a natural and safe option for virtually anyone, kids to elderly people.
 How do we do that?
 The answer is Hemp.

 Legal / changes

 The Hemp plant has recently been legalized for cultivation.
 This change is the result of hemp no longer having the negative image of hemp being associated with marijuana.
-People everywhere are realizing the potential health and healing benefits of this amazing plant.
+People everywhere are realizing the potential benefits of this amazing plant.
 Hemp has previously been on the DEA’s controlled substance list, making widespread studying and testing of its healing properties difficult.
 Now with this change in legal status the potential medical benefits of the hemp plant can truly be discovered.

 Will CBD get you High?